squashql/squashql-showcase/TUTORIAL.md

 ```
 </details>

-Execute a query that shows the Net Income Growth for each month.
+Execute a query that shows the Net Income Growth for each year.

 <details><summary>Result</summary>